yoctoproject/poky/documentation/overview-manual/concepts.rst

 the Yocto Project Reference Manual.

 Each recipe has an area in the :term:`Build Directory` where the unpacked source code resides.
-The :term:`S` variable points to this area for a recipe's unpacked source code.
-The name of that directory for any given recipe is defined from several different variables.
-The preceding figure and the following list describe the :term:`Build Directory`'s hierarchy:
+The :term:`UNPACKDIR` variable points to this area for a recipe's unpacked source code, and has the default ``sources-unpack`` name.
+The preceding figure and the following list describe the :term:`Build Directory`'s
+hierarchy:

 -  :term:`TMPDIR`: The base directory
    where the OpenEmbedded build system performs all its work during the